deniskokarev/thermo/firm/README.md

 - Battery level
 - Device Info: name, manufacturer, serial, etc

-The debug via Segger RTT inerface
+The debug console via Segger RTT interface is disabled by default for power-saving.
+To enable set CONFIG_SHELL=y in prj.conf

 # Zephyr
 The project doesn't include Zephyr distribution.
 You should be installing it yourself as per